Kris Humphries

 Kristopher Nathan Humphries (born February 6, 1985) is an American former professional basketball power forward who played in the National Basketball Association (NBA).
 He played in the NBA for the Utah Jazz, Toronto Raptors, Dallas Mavericks, New Jersey / Brooklyn Nets, Boston Celtics, Washington Wizards, Phoenix Suns, and the Atlanta Hawks from 2004 to 2016.
 Humphries played college basketball for the Minnesota Golden Gophers and for the United States men's national basketball team.
+He was married to Kim Kardashian for 72 days before they divorced.

 Early life

 Humphries was born in Minnesota to Debra and William Humphries.
 His father was a football player at the University of Minnesota.
 Humphries is half-African American from his father.
 He has two older sisters, Krystal and Kaela.
 His first success in sports came in competitive swimming, where he was the top 10-year-old in the nation in six events, first, beating young Michael Phelps in the remaining events.
 Kris Humphries held the US national record for the 50-meter freestyle for 10 and under boys for 18 years until it was recently broken.
 At age 12, he gave up swimming to pursue a career in basketball.

 Humphries attended Hopkins High School, where he led the team to a 25–2 record in 2002 and its first Minnesota state championship in 49 years.
 He was named a 2003 McDonald's All-American and named Second Team All-USA by USA Today.
 He was also named to the Super 25 Basketball Team by USA Today, named Minnesota Mr. Basketball, and state player of the year by the Minneapolis Star Tribune and College Basketball News.
 He was one of 10 finalists for the 2003 Naismith Prep Player of the Year Award, averaging a double-double in his final three seasons, averaging 25.7 points, 11.4 rebounds, and 5.0 assists a game as a senior.

 Considered a five-star recruit by Rivals.com, Humphries was listed as the No. 2 power forward and the No. 15 player in the nation in 2003.

 Humphries accepted a scholarship offer to Duke University, but later reconsidered and chose the University of Minnesota.